chaopli/shopping/README.md

 ### Elasticsearch
 This demo uses the Elasticsearch as the searching engine for data queries.
-To install Elasticsearch, one can simply run `curl -L -O https://download.elastic.co/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.4.0/elasticsearch-2.4.0.tar.gz` command, and then extract the files with `tar -xf elasticsearch-2.4.-.tar.gz` command.
+To install Elasticsearch, one can simply run `curl -L -O https://download.elastic.co/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.4.0/elasticsearch-2.4.0.tar.gz` command, and then extract the files with `tar -xf elasticsearch-2.4.0.tar.gz` command.
 ### Dependent python packages
 - elasticsearch\_dsl
 - elasticsearch

 ## Index data entries
-In this demo, I use the electronic product dataset in [SamTube405/Amazon-E-commerce-Data-set](https://github.com/SamTube405/Amazon-E-commerce-Data-set).
-To index the entries into Elasticsearch, one can run the script in dataindexer, which will kill previous elasticsearch instance and then parse the file within the same directory and index the entries into elasticsearch.
+In this demo, I use the laptop data set from Walmart Lab ecommerce product api.
+This data will be fetched from Walmart Lab api if this project is started as the first time.

 ## Run the demo
 After the data got indexed in elasticsearch, we can start the django server by running `python manage.py runserver`